guoguo12/cs61a/README.md

-# cs61b
+# cs61a
-Resources for CS 61B students.
+Resources for CS 61A students.

-Run `./generate` to generate HTML from Markdown.
+Run `make` to generate HTML from Markdown.